-San Francisquito Canyon Road quickly ascends the the relatively low 3,655 foot San Francisquito Pass.
+San Francisquito Canyon Road quickly ascends the relatively low 3,655-foot high San Francisquito Pass.
 Considering the elevation of San Francisquito Pass is very low and the grades of San Francisquito Canyon are relatively gentle is no wonder that this was the primary roadway to San Joaquin Valley before the Ridge Route.

 Approaching the crest of San Francisquito Canyon traffic on San Francisquito Canyon Road southbound crosses a call box and is advised of 7 miles of downhill grades.
 San Francisquito Canyon Road is approximately 23 miles in length southward to Santa Clarita.